jnozzi/cocoadev.com/SiteContent/General/AutomaticReleaseProperties.markdown

 ----

 Again, as I said, it's a purely contrived example.
-I think the fact that the superclass is mutating properties of any and all subclasses is a far more problematic violation than my trickery within <code>-dealloc</code>.
+I think the fact that the superclass is mutating properties of any and all subclasses is a far more problematic violation than my trickery within     -dealloc.
 Maybe it would have been more poignant if I had done my trickery in a KVO mutator?
-What if <code>-setFoo:</code> relies on the property <code>bar</code> to be non-nil?
+What if     -setFoo: relies on the property     bar to be non-nil?
 What about read only properties?  --K

 (OK, I've seen that you've gotten around the inheritance violation.
 But that still doesn't address read-only properties, or in fact any situation in which the property mutator is not synthesized.)